Easy Piano Sheet Music - Get Started With These Hits on Your Piano!

 What Makes Sheet Music "Easy"?

-Let's look at what "Easy" in sheet music really means before you start to play:
+Let's look at what "EASY" in sheet music can mean:

-• No, or very few, accidentals: Accidentals can psychologically make a piece seem more complex and harder to play than it actually is.
-This is why easy piano sheet music should not be fraught with accidentals.
-Don't worry: As a piano beginner you might wish for a world without accidentals, but you can totally handle a piece with one or two of them.
+• No, or very few, accidentals: Accidentals can psychologically make a piece seem more complex and harder to play than it is.
+This is why easy piano arrangements should not be fraught with accidentals.
+Don't worry: As a piano beginner you might wish for a world without accidentals, but you can handle a piece with one or two of them.

 • Easy left hand: The simpler, calmer, and more constant the left hand is the more you can concentrate on the melody and your right hand.
 Pieces with an easy left hand will have notes that are close to each other in range and rhythm, and that are probably even in a repetitive pattern.